Show by Rock!!: Anime

 A third season, titled Show by Rock!!
 Mashumairesh!!
 (SHOW BY ROCK!!ましゅまいれっしゅ!!, Shō Bai Rokku!!
 Mashiyumairesshu!!), is produced by Kinema Citrus and aired on Tokyo MX, BS Fuji, UNB, SUN, and TV Tokyo on January 9, 2020.
 Seung Hui Son directs the series, with Daisuke Tazawa as the series's scriptwriter and Nobuyuki Itō as character designer.
 Polygon Pictures handles the series's 3D animation scenes while both Yasuharu Takanashi and Funta7 returned to compose the series's music in Pony Canyon.
 Funimation has licensed the third season.
 The season aired for 12 episodes.

 A fourth season titled Show By Rock!!
 Stars!! aired on Tokyo MX, BS Fuji, SUN, and UHB from January 7 to March 25, 2021.
 Takahiro Ikezoe and Touko Machida both return to direct and write the series alongside new director Daigo Yamagishi.
 Yasuharu Takanashi, Funta7, and Akiya Suzuki are returning to compose the series' music.
 ENGI will handle the series's 3D animation scenes with Hiroki Yoshioka as CG producer.
 Both Plasmagica and Mashumairesh performed the series's opening theme "Do Re Mi Fa STARS!!" (ドレミファSTARS!!) with Mashumairesh performing the series' ending theme "Hoshisora Light Story" (星空ライトストーリー, Hoshizora Raito Sutōrī).
 Funimation licensed the series and will stream it on its website in North America and the British Isles, in Europe through Wakanim, and in Australia and New Zealand through AnimeLab.

+As of June 2026, the North American Funimation/Crunchyroll releases of all four seasons of Show by Rock!! on Blu-ray and DVD were out of print.

 Manga

-A manga adaptation of the first anime was written and illustrated by Takemaru Yokoshima and was serialized in Kadokawa Shoten's Young Ace magazine from July 4, 2020 to May 4, 2022.
+A manga adaptation of the first anime was written and illustrated by Takemaru Yokoshima and was serialized in Kadokawa Shoten's Young Ace magazine from July 4, 2020, to May 4, 2022.
 The manga's first tankōbon volume was released on December 28, 2020.